 Career Panels and Special Events

-Network with students and other public health professionals at a variety of special events hosted by the Center for Public Health Practice and Leadership, including the annual Career Café (February), guest lectures, and conferences.
+Network with students and other public health professionals at a variety of special events hosted by RISE, including the annual Career Café (February), guest lectures, and conferences.

 For more information, please contact Caitlin Green, Director of Career Services, by email or by phone at (510) 642-0431.